-The Guatemala Human Rights Commission leads an average of two to four delegations to Guatemala each year.
-These eight-day trips provide an immersion experience to help participants understand the complex human rights challenges in Guatemala.
+The Guatemala Human Rights Commission usually leads a delegation to Guatemala each year.
+Among these are delegations of experts who investigate the human rights situation, as GHRC undertook in 2018, a trip which resulted in pressure from U.S. Congress to protect human rights.
+Delegations that are open to the public often are eight-day trips that provide an immersion experience to help participants understand the complex human rights challenges in Guatemala.
 Trips focus on human rights defenders, violence against women, and root causes of migration.
 GHRC delegates meet with a range of governmental and non-governmental organizations, as well as community leaders, both in the capital and indigenous communities.

 For participants, delegations are often intense and transformative experiences that provide the knowledge and inspiration to become advocates for Guatemala when they return home.
 The delegations also help to raise the profile of the Guatemalan survivors, activists, advocates and NGOs we meet with, and serve as a venue to share important information with the international community that leads to future collaboration and increased solidarity.

 GHRC’s open August delegation — focused on violence against women and women human rights defenders — has been an annual trip since 2005, providing a unique opportunity for US victims’ rights advocates and concerned citizens to better understand the high rates of brutal violence in Guatemala.
 At the same time, participants also have the opportunity to hear from the nation’s leading women’s rights activists who, in spite of the challenges they face, continue to work for an end to gender violence.
 The trip includes meetings in Guatemala City and visits to indigenous women’s groups in other parts of the country.
 In the past, delegations have traveled to Xela and surrounding communities, Rabinal, El Estor, Puerto Barrios, and Santa María Xalapán.